andrehacker/minimalnote/README.md

 Ultra-simple tag-based keyboard-optimized note application.

-I am a heavy user of Evernote, which starts getting slower and slower.
-So the main goal is to keep it as simple as possible to create and search notes.

 Ultranote was developed for the purpose of learning only (C++11, MVC/MVP, Qt, cross platform dev).
-The plan is to extend it from time to time.
+The plan is to extend it from time to time and to replace my heavily used Evernote at any time (getting slower and slower).

 You can **download** a portable version in the [release folder](https://github.com/andrehacker/ultranote/tree/master/releases)